-Let’s take a view on one of the Fintech project which is developed by Techtic.
+Let’s take a view on one of the Fintech projects which are developed by Techtic.

 Voice search is the future.
-Most of us already have a virtual assistant in our houses and workplaces in the form of smartphones, speakers, smart gadgets and more.
-In 2019 alone, the number of digital assistants across the globe were close to 3.25bn.
+Most of us already have a virtual assistant in our houses and workplaces in the form of smartphones, speakers, smart gadgets, and more.
+In 2019 alone, the number of digital assistants across the globe was close to 3.25bn.
 Over 72% of the people in the US use voice search to seek certain information.